khoavo-dan/Vietnam-security-analysis/README.md

 This product is a work in progress and might be strongly affected by personal views and my vague understanding of finance.
 Thus, there are MANY underlying assumptions as responses to the uncertainty.
 I built this for my private use in the screening step rather than an ALL-IN-ONE tool that can provide some kind of magical number.

-USE AS YOUR OWN RISK !!!
+The current version is not applied for Banks and Financial institutions USE AS YOUR OWN RISK !!!

 # About me: